1911 Croatian parliamentary election

 Parliamentary elections were held in Croatia-Slavonia in December 1911.
 Despite efforts of Ban Nikola Tomašić to coerce voters to vote for pro-government parties, the result was unfavourable as the government won only 21 seats.
 Elections in 4 districts were suspended and in 1 district the results were challenged.
-On the last day of the elections Josip Frank, former leader of the Starčević's Party of Rights, died in Zagreb.
+On the last day of the elections Josip Frank, former leader of the Frankists, died in Zagreb.